MaxySpark/PopDroidCam/README.md

 Run `./setup.sh` to build scrcpy 2.x+ from source (required for camera support).

+### Custom resolution not working

+If a custom resolution fails (e.g., 4080x3060), it's likely a **hardware encoder limitation** on your phone.
+The camera sensor can capture at that resolution, but the phone's MediaCodec can't encode it for streaming.

+**Solution**: Use standard resolutions that encoders support well:
+- `1920x1080` (recommended - works on all devices)
+- `1280x720` (lower bandwidth)
+- `3840x2160` (4K - if your phone supports it)

+Check `~/.local/state/popdroidcam/scrcpy.log` for error details if streaming fails.

 ## How It Works

 1. **scrcpy 2.x** captures video from Android camera over USB/WiFi (no app needed on phone)